ReCodEx/web-app/README.md

 ## Documentation

-The descriptin and documentation of the project is placed in the [global wiki](https://github.com/ReCodEx/wiki/wiki) of the ReCodEx project.
+The descriptin and documentation of the project is placed in the [global wiki](https://github.com/ReCodEx/wiki/wiki) of the ReCoVid project.